 3.2 Description of the Tree

-Kim Steiner, PhD, in his report described the tree as “a red maple with extensive decay in the lower portion of the trunk.”
-Steiner described the remaining stump as “mostly hollow or filled with brown-rotted wood, and the decay extended to the outside of the trunk over approximately 25% of the circumference of the tree on its south-southeastern side, in the direction of Creek Road.”
+In his report, our forestry expert described the tree as “a red maple with extensive decay in the lower portion of the trunk.”
+He described the remaining stump as “mostly hollow or filled with brown-rotted wood, and the decay extended to the outside of the trunk over approximately 25% of the circumference of the tree on its south-southeastern side, in the direction of Creek Road.”

 The incident tree is located immediately beside the driveway to the Pumpkin Farm’s 1200 Creek Road property.
 The tree base was mulched and the lawn around it cared for.
 The tree is likely to have overhung the public road as well as the Pumpkin Farm driveway with the potential to be struck via its proximity.
 Inspection and post-incident photos showed the majority (~75%) of the stump/base to be rotted/decayed with exposed decay on the south/southeast half of the tree base.
 The tree base measured approximately 22 to 24 inches in outside diameter with the inner approximately 17 inch up to the outer most wood and bark completely disintegrated.